conduktor/conduktor-docs/docs/gateway/configuration/env-variables.md

 </TabItem>
 <TabItem value="Second tab" label="Kubernetes">

-You can set them in the `values.yaml` of our [Helm chart](https://github.com/conduktor/conduktor-public-charts/blob/main/charts/gateway/README.md):
+You can set the environment variables in the `values.yaml` of our [Helm chart](https://github.com/conduktor/conduktor-public-charts/blob/main/charts/gateway/README.md):

 ```yaml
 gateway: